Spica-Vir/Spica-Vir.github.io/_posts/2022-12-30-LAMMPS compilation and integration with Python.md

   using 2 OpenMP thread(s) per MPI task
 >>> exit()
 ```

+## A collection of potential problems

-It is probable that an error occurs: 'OSError: libpython3.10.so.1.0: cannot open shared object file: No such file or directory'.
+When loading the dynamic lib, it is probable that an error occurs: **OSError: libpython3.10.so.1.0: cannot open shared object file: No such file or directory**.
 Executable linked dynamically does not include the basic python libs, so the path to python libs should be added to `${LD_LIBRARY_PATH}`.
 Auto edition of environmental variables can be realized during activation / deactivation of anaconda environments.
 Use the following commands to set initialization options and then restart the python environment:

 ``` console
 ~$ mkdir -p ${CONDA_PREFIX}/etc/conda/activate.d